 Specialized Dental Blades

-- 15C Blade: Flatter and thinner than the traditional #15 blade, ideal for delicate areas like alar folds, nose, and periorbital regions.
+• 15C Blade: Flatter and thinner, ideal for delicate areas like alar folds and periorbital regions.

 Materials and Manufacturing

-- Carbon Steel: Provides exceptional sharpness and edge retention.
+• Carbon Steel: Offers exceptional sharpness and edge retention.

 Advanced manufacturing techniques, including automated grinding and proprietary polishing processes, ensure consistent cutting edges and ergonomic handling.